QuentinRa/blog.quentinra.dev/tools/jetbrains/idea/run.md

 ![run-idea](run/conf3.png)

-If you don't see such a thing or may want to tune a bit the launch of your main, then open `edit configurations` menu.
+If you don't see such a thing or may want to tune a bit the launch of your main, then open the `edit configurations` menu.

 ![configurations-idea](run/conf1.png)

-then you can set your JDK, your program argument and even set VM options.
+then you can set your JDK, your program argument, and even set VM options.

 ![edit-configurations-idea](run/conf2.png)